-Back when I hung around on pagan forums, back when I was a schoolgirl reading books on occultism and witchcraft (yes, yes, no wonder those horrible people at school thought I was a witch, even when I wasn't) -- I noticed there seemed to be some fashion of whining about victimization of Executed Witches of the Past, with claims that they were just practicing "herbal healing" and other helpful works and for some reason the mean old Church/Men/Ignorant Scientists couldn't fathom it.
+Back when I hung around on pagan forums, back when I was a schoolgirl reading books on occultism and witchcraft (yes, yes, no wonder those horrible people at school thought I was a witch, even when I wasn't) -- I noticed there seemed to be some fashion of whining about victimization of Executed Witches of the Past, with claims that they were just practicing "herbal healing" and other helpful works, and for some reason the mean old Church/Men/Ignorant Scientists couldn't fathom it.

 In fact, the historical records of executed witches never accuse them of herbal healing (though they do mention herbal poisoning, occasionally.)
 Actual medical doctors until the beginning of the 20th century often relied on herbal medicine as well -- that's just about all the medicine there was, so nothing about it was inherently "occult."
-Entities like Mother Bombie, the Cunning Woman of Exeter, and other Wise Women of record indicate it wasn't all just some random sexist thing going on, to say any woman who knew this stuff was a "witch" while men were respected to do as pleased.
+Entities like Mother Bombie, the Cunning Woman of Exeter, and other Wise Women of record indicate it wasn't all just some random sexist thing to say any woman who knew this stuff was a "witch" while men were respected to do as pleased.
 (Also note: men were tried and executed for witchcraft as well.)

-As it was, the Europeans understood there to be two kinds of magic: black magic, the evil or heretical practices usually associated in classical tradition with witches and devil-worshippers; and white magic, also called Natural Magic, which was the predecessor of what we call Science.
+As it was, the Europeans understood there to be two kinds of magic: black magic, being the evil or heretical practices usually associated in classical tradition with witches and devil-worshippers; and white magic, also called Natural Magic, which was the predecessor of what we call Science.
 It included arts like alchemy, cosmetics, optics, brewing and other useful things, as well as some of what we'd now just think of as magic.
 The Petit Albert is a good collection of Natural Magic or White Magic.
 Another example of the workings of Natural (White) Magick is here: